GenericMappingTools/gmt/doc/rst/source/psscale.rst

     **-Baf** annotation and/or minor tick intervals are chosen automatically.
-If **-B** is omitted, or no annotation intervals are provided, the default is to annotate every color level based on the numerical entries in the CPT file (which may be overridden by ULB flags in the CPT file).
-To specify custom text annotations for intervals, you must append ;\ *annotation* to each z-slice in the CPT file.
+If **-B** is omitted, or no annotation intervals are provided, the default is to annotate every color level based on the numerical entries in the CPT (which may be overridden by ULB flags in the CPT).
+To specify custom text annotations for intervals, you must append ;\ *annotation* to each z-slice in the CPT.

 .. _-C:

 **-C**\ *cpt*
-    *cpt* is the CPT file to be used.
+    *cpt* is the CPT to be used.
 By default all color changes are annotated.
-To use a subset, add an extra column to the CPT file with a L, U, or B to annotate Lower, Upper, or Both color segment boundaries (but see **-B**).
+To use a subset, add an extra column to the CPT with a L, U, or B to annotate Lower, Upper, or Both color segment boundaries (but see **-B**).
 If not given, **psscale** will read stdin.
-Like :doc:`grdview`, **psscale** can understand pattern specifications in the CPT file.
-For CPT files where the *z* range is in meters, it may be useful to change to another unit when plotting.
+Like :doc:`grdview`, **psscale** can understand pattern specifications in the CPT.
+For CPTs where the *z* range is in meters, it may be useful to change to another unit when plotting.
 To do so, append **+U**\ *unit* to the file name.
-    Likewise, if the CPT file uses another unit than meter and you wish to plot the CPT versus meters, append **+u**\ *unit*.
+    Likewise, if the CPT uses another unit than meter and you wish to plot the CPT versus meters, append **+u**\ *unit*.

 .. _-F: